neo-project/docs/en-us/sc/white-paper.md

 ### 8.1 Superconducting Transactions

 Digital assets on the blockchain inherently require soome form of liquidity, and usually point-to-point transactions can not provide sufficient liquidity, therefore there is a need for exchanges to provide users, with trading services.
-Digital assets exchanges can be broadly divided into two categories: 1) Central exchanges, where the user needs to deposit the digital assets with the exchange, and subsequent place pending orders for trading, on the website 2) Decentralized exchanges, where its trading system is built into the blockchain, and the system provides the matching services.
+Digital assets exchanges can be broadly divided into two categories:

+1. **Central exchanges**, where the user needs to deposit the digital assets with the exchange, and subsequent place pending orders for trading, on the website
+2. **Decentralized exchanges**, where its trading system is built into the blockchain, and the system provides the matching services.

 Centralized exchanges can provide very high performance and diversified services, but need to have a strong credit guarantee, otherwise there will be moral hazards; such as misappropriation of user funds, fraud, etc. Comparatively, decentralized exchange have no moral hazard, but the user experience is poor, and there is greater performance bottleneck.
 Is there a way to combine both solutions and achieve the best of both worlds?